sophiajt/jntrnr.github.io/_posts/2015-11-20-convert-csharp-to-rust.md

 There's another reason not to do copy/pasting of code when porting: too many little things needed to be changed to the Rust style.
 For example, Rust-friendly names often differ from the C# equivalent (eg the ReadChrRom method would need to be read_chr_rom to match Rust naming conventions).
 Like-wise, little things that help readability in Rust, like the "no parens around if guards" means that copy/pasted code would need to be touched up.
 All told, a minor frustration, but it gave ample time to make the code look a bit cleaner in the transfer so likely a net win.

 Feeling more comfortable with Rust's use of expressions, I could write code in a more dense way.
-For example, here is some code from the ROR or Rotate Right opcode:
+For example, here is some code from the ROR or Rotate Right opcode in C#:

 {% highlight csharp %}
 if ((valueholder & 0x1) == 0x1)